dotnet/core/release-notes/formats.md

 Release notes are available in a combination of markdown and JSON formats.
 The intent is to make all release notes available in markdown and also in JSON if there is a  scenario that requires structured data.
 This content is [licensed](./license-information.md) for broad use.

 Our approach has evolved over time.
-The following descripions are for our latest practices.
+The following descriptions are for our latest practices.

 ## Monthly patch release notes (markdown)

 We typically release an update each month.
-These often include security fixes for vulberabilities (AKA CVEs) disclosed on the same day.
+These often include security fixes for vulnerabilities (AKA CVEs) disclosed on the same day.

 Examples: